Prevent Healthcare Data Breaches: A 12-Step Guide

 Least privilege access limits what any insider can compromise.
 Employees should have exactly the access their job requires.
 Review and revoke unnecessary permissions regularly.

 Security awareness training reduces negligent insider incidents.
-Employees who understand phishing, social engineering, and data handling requirements make fewer mistakes.
+Employees who understand phishing and social engineering make fewer mistakes.

 Identify insider threats by monitoring for behavioral indicators like unusual work hours and policy violations, technical indicators like excessive data downloads and privilege escalation, and external signals like credentials appearing on dark web marketplaces.
 Effective detection requires combining internal monitoring tools with external threat intelligence.